eduairet/alchemy-university/ethereum-developer-bootcamp/solidity-core.md

 ## [ERC-20](https://ethereum.org/en/developers/tutorials/understand-the-erc-20-token-smart-contract/)

--   Is a standard that represents a fungible asset like:
+-   Is a standard proposed in the [EIP-20](https://eips.ethereum.org/EIPS/eip-20) that represents a fungible asset like:
     -   Shares in a company
     -   Reward system points
     -   Voting rights